krayzpipes/txt-ferret/README.md

         group as defined by starting the capture group with `?:`.
     - __Note: If you run into issues with loading a custom filter, try adding single-quotes around your regular expression.__
+- **exclude_patterns:**
+    - List of regular expressions.
+    - If a pattern match also matches any of the `exclude_patterns`, it will not be included in the results.'
 - **substitute:**
     - Allows you to define what characters are removed from a string before it is passed to the sanity check(s).
     - Must be a valid regular expression.